Dr-Noob/peakperf/README.md

 ```

 ## Support
-peakperf only works properly in *Linux*. peakperf under *Windows*/*macOS* has not been tested, so performance may not be optimal.
+peakperf only works properly in *Linux*. peakperf under *Windows* / *macOS* has not been tested, so performance may not be optimal.
+Windows port is planned to be implemented in the future (see [Issue #1](https://github.com/Dr-Noob/peakperf/issues/1))

 ## Understanding the microbenchmark
 #### 0. What is "peak performance" anyway?